 Founder & General Partner

-Eric Benhamou has 40 years of experience in the IT industry, including 13 years of active venture capital experience.
-He founded Benhamou Global Ventures (BGV) in 2003 where he served as Managing Director and made active investments in early stage information technology Silicon Valley firms focused on global enterprise and telecommunications markets.
-BGV invested in Swan Labs (F5), Dasient (TWTR), Voltaire(MLNX), Finjan(FNJN), Contextream (HP) and Load Dynamix.
-Eric currently serves on the boards of Grid Dynamics, Ayehu, Totango, Secret Double Octopus and 6d bytes, portfolio companies of BGV’s fund II.
-Prior to BGV, Eric Benhamou was the first 3Com CEO to formalize a corporate investment strategy and started 3Com Ventures, a $250 million corporate venture fund in 1998.
+Eric Benhamou has over 40 years of experience in the IT industry, including 14 years of active venture capital experience.
+He founded Benhamou Global Ventures (BGV) in 2003 and made active investments in early stage information technology Silicon Valley firms focused on global enterprise and telecommunications markets.
+In fund I, he leads investments in Swan Labs (F5), Dasient (TWTR), Voltaire(MLNX), Finjan(FNJN), Contextream (HP) and Load Dynamix.
+Eric currently serves on the boards of Grid Dynamics, Ayehu, Totango, Secret Double Octopus and 6d bytes, portfolio companies of BGV’s fund II and III.

-Prior to his venture capital experience, Eric Benhamou built and operated several IT companies and experienced all the stages of growth from start-up to Global Fortune 500.
+Prior to his venture capital career, Eric Benhamou built and operated several IT companies and experienced all the stages of growth from start-up to Global Fortune 500.
 Principally, he served as CEO of 3Com from 1990 to 2000 and as Chairman until 2010.
-Revenues grew 25 fold during his tenure.
-In his last year as CEO, 3Com was ranked 294 in the Fortune 500 rankings.
+Revenues grew 25-fold during his tenure.
+In his last year as CEO, 3Com was ranked 294 in the Global Fortune 500 rankings.
+He was the first 3Com CEO to formalize a corporate venture investment strategy and started 3Com Ventures, a $250 million corporate venture fund in 1998.
 He also served as CEO of Palm until 2003, and subsequently as Chairman of the Board.
 Both 3Com and Palm were sold to HP in 2010.
 Prior to 3Com, Eric Benhamou was a founder of Bridge Communications, an early networking pioneer which he helped take public on NASDAQ in 1985.
 He started his career as a software engineer at Zilog in 1977.

-Eric Benhamou, 60, has an MS from Stanford University’s School of Engineering, a Diplôme d’Ingénieur and a Doctorate from Ecole Nationale Supérieure d’Arts et Métiers, Paris.
+Eric Benhamou, 62, has an MS from Stanford University’s School of Engineering, a Diplôme d’Ingénieur and a Doctorate from Ecole Nationale Supérieure d’Arts et Métiers, Paris.
 He also holds several honorary doctorates and international awards.